victorzilab/tinymqtt/README.md

     <li><strong>Configuration Management:</strong> Save and load MQTT settings from a JSON file.</li>
 </ul>

-<h2>Known Issues</h2>
-<p><strong>Disconnect Issue:</strong> After disconnecting, the application requires a restart to reconnect.
-If you identify the cause, please contribute a fix through a pull request.</p>

 <h2>Future Implementations</h2>
 <ul>
     <li>Configurable topics and text for buttons</li>